 Fiduciary funds are invested in by the Massachusetts Municipal Wholesale Electric Company (MMWEC).
 The Commission appointed MMWEC to act as a custodian of the Trust and investments consist of equities and fixed income.
-Investments are carried at fair value, except certificates of deposit which are reported at cost.
+Investments are carried at fair value.

-H. Inventory
+Inventory